carpentries/workshop_administrators/faqs.md

 You can read more about the costs and how to request a workshop here for Software Carpentry (https://software-carpentry.org/workshops/request/) and here for Data Carpentry (http://www.datacarpentry.org/workshops-host/).

 Workshops are offered on demand, not on a set schedule, and typically require 2-3 months lead time to plan.

+### What's the difference between a self organized and a centrally organized workshop?

+### How do instructors get placed at workshops?